RikdeBoer/BotBattler-JS/README.md

       })
     </script>

-  Replace fileOrPathToPostTo by the value you see in your form tag for the "action" attribute, e.g. "contact.php".
-Then set the action attribute to "//nowhere".
+  Replace *fileOrPathToPostTo* by the value you see in your form tag for the "action" attribute, e.g. "contact.php".
+Then set the form action attribute to *//nowhere*.
   BotBattler will auto-replace this action attribute a few seconds after the page is loaded.
 However, if JavaScript is switched off, which it often is in the case of a bot, this won't occur and the server will not receive any